mathiasLoiret/read-me.io_back/src/templates/markdown/python.markdown

 	python --version

-If it's not you should follow instructions to [intall it on official website](https://www.python.org/downloads/).
+If it's not you should follow instructions to [install it on official website](https://www.python.org/downloads/).

 ### Installing